Janez Zorko

+Janez Zorko (16 December 1937 – 7 October 2023) was a Slovenian sculptor and mountain climber.

+Early life

+Zorko attended art school from 1957 to 1959 in Ljubljana.
+He moved to Paris, France in 1964.

+Career

-Janez Zorko (16 December 1937 – 7 October, 2023) was a Slovenian sculptor and mountain climber.
-He attended art school from 1957 to 1959 in Ljubljana.
-He moved to Paris, France in 1964, and taught Materials and Technology courses at the University of Paris 1 Pantheon-Sorbonne from 1974 to 1976.
-He creates both figurative and abstract sculptures in marble, metal and wood.
+Zorko taught Materials and Technology courses at the University of Paris 1 Pantheon-Sorbonne from 1974 to 1976.
+He created both figurative and abstract sculptures in marble, metal and wood.
 He was also a keen mountain climber, performing numerous ascents both solo and with others.

+Death

 Zorko died on 7 October 2023, at the age of 85.